PS00161093/system-design/RateLimiter.md

 - Building your own rate limiting service takes time.
 If you do not have enough engineering resources to implement a rate limiter, a commercial API gateway is a better option.

-## 5. Algorithms for rate limiting
+## 5. Popular algorithms for rate limiting
 - Token bucket
 - Leaking bucket
 - Fixed window counter